-Eligibility Requirements Source Document Has a tattoo or other dermatological condition overlying the buttock region, which in the opinion of the IoR or designee, in consultation with the CMC many interfere with interpretation of injection site manteriors Chart Notes/Eligibility Checklist the CMC, may interfere with interpretation of injection site reactions.
-Current or chronic history of liver disease (e.g., non-alcoholic or alcoholic steatohepatitis) or known hepatic or biliary abnormalities (with the exception of Gilbert's syndrome, asymptomatic gallstones, or cholecystectomy).
+Eligibility Requirements Source Document Has a tattoo or other dermatological condition overlying the buttock region, which in the opinion of the IoR or designee, in consultation with the CMC, may interfere with interpretation of injection site reactions.
+Chart Notes/Eligibility Checklist Current or chronic history of liver disease (e.g., non-alcoholic or alcoholic steatohepatitis) or known hepatic or biliary abnormalities (with the exception of Gilbert's syndrome, asymptomatic gallstones, or cholecystectomy).
 Chart Notes/Eligibility Checklist Known history of clinically significant bleeding.
 Chart Notes/Eligibility Checklist Active or planned use of prohibited medications as described in the Investigator Brochure, protocol, or in the SSP Manual (provided by self- report, or obtained from medical history or medical records.)
 In particular, future use of TDF/FTC at any point during the study from a non-study source.
 The only TDF/FTC use allowed is provided by the study and only in Step 3.
 Chart Notes/Eligibility Checklist Surgically-placed or injected buttock implants or fillers, per self-report.
 Contact the CMC for guidance regarding questions about individual cases.
-Chart Notes/Eligibility Checklist/ CMC communication Any alcohol or substance use that, in the opinion of the study investigator, would jeopardize the safety of the participant on study (e.g., provided by self-report, or found upon medical history and examination or in available medical records).
-Chart Notes/Eligibility Checklist History of seizure disorder, by self-report (NOTE: Any episode of seizure, independent of frequency (e.g. including just one episode) or timeframe (e.g. at any time during participant's life) is exclusionary).
+Chart Notes/Eligibility Checklist/ CMC communication History of seizure disorder, by self-report (NOTE: Any episode of seizure, independent of frequency (e.g. including just one episode) or timeframe (e.g. at any time during participant's life) is exclusionary).
 Chart Notes/Eligibility Checklist Medical, social, or other condition that, in the opinion of the site investigator, would interfere with the conduct of the study or the safety of the participant (e.g., provided by self-report, or found upon medical history and examination or in available medical records).
 Chart Notes/Eligibility Checklist/Medical Records Plans to move out of the geographic area within the next 18 months or otherwise unable to participate in study visits, according to the site investigator.
 Chart Notes/Eligibility Checklist